 Biography: Giulia Martinelli and Marta Gennari graduated in 2016 from CSC – National Film School in Turin with their graduation film “MERLOT”.
 Marta had an internship at Cartoon Network in London and is now attending La Poudrière in Valence.
 Giulia works as a freelancer artist and took part at Animation sans Frontière 2016-2017, the 8th European Animation Development Lab.

-Directed by Dana Sink
+Dana Sink (USA)

 Synopsis: An animated film intersecting machinery, life, and media.
 Power.

 Biography: Dana Sink lives in Harrisburg, Pennsylvania with his wife, daughter, three cats, and a dog.
 His paintings, films, and animations have been seen in galleries and museums internationally.
 His achievements include several group and independent exhibitions and being featured in various articles and publications.
 His films have received recognition in several film and animation festivals and his work has been seen on MTV, MSNBC, and at the Ottawa International Animation Festival.

 Iring Freytag, Viktor Stickel, Linus Stetter (Germany)